tobegit3hub/harbor-py/README.md

 ## Introduction

 [harbor](https://github.com/vmware/harbor) is the enterprise-class registry server for docker distributions.
-It's written in golang and you can use it easily with Web UI in the browser.
+It's written in golang and you can use it with the Web UI.

 [harbor-py](https://github.com/tobegit3hub/harbor-py) provides the native and compatible python SDK for harbor.
+The supported APIs are list below.

 - [ ] Projects APIs
   - [ ] Create project
 - Users APIs
   - [ ] Create user
-- [ ]Repositories APIs
+- [ ] Repositories APIs
   - [ ] Create repository
 - [ ] Others APIs
   - [ ] Search